Republic of Ireland national football team: UEFA European Championship

-Ireland reached the quarter finals of the 1964 European Nations Cup.
+Ireland reached the quarter-finals of the 1964 European Nations' Cup, but failed to qualify for the final tournament after losing on aggregate to Spain.

 Ireland did not qualify for a European Championship until Euro 1988.
 On 12 June 1988 in Stuttgart, the Irish team took to the pitch in its first match at a major championship finals against England.
 Ray Houghton of Liverpool scored the only goal of the match as Ireland recorded a memorable and historic victory.
 The game is fondly remembered in Irish folklore through the song "Joxer goes to Stuttgart" by Irish folk legend Christy Moore.
 Ireland took on the former Soviet Union next and took the lead late in the first half via a spectacular volley from Liverpool's Ronnie Whelan.
 Unfortunately for both Whelan and Ireland the lead was cancelled out midway through the second half by Oleh Protasov as the match ended in a 1–1 draw.
 In their final match, Ireland lost out to the Netherlands 1–0.

 It was not until 2011 that Ireland clinched a place at another European Championship, qualifying for Euro 2012 with a 5–1 aggregate victory over Estonia.
 At the tournament itself, however, Ireland lost all three of its matches and conceded nine goals, the nation's worst performance in a major tournament to date.

 Ireland qualified to Euro 2016 following a play-off victory over Bosnia and Herzegovina.
 In the group stages they drew 1–1 with Sweden, having initially taken the lead through a Wes Hoolahan strike, before being beaten 3–0 by Belgium in the following game.
 However, a 1–0 victory over Italy in their final game, courtesy of a late header from Robbie Brady, earned the side a spot in the round of 16, the first time the team had ever advanced from the group stage at a European Championship.
 In the round of 16, Ireland faced the hosts France and, after taking an early lead through a Brady penalty, were beaten 2–1.